 Marche, with Fermo and Macerata at its core, is the leather footwear belt.
 Premium shoemakers, dress shoes, and sneaker programs all run here.
 LWG-certified tanneries are clustered in nearby Tuscany.

-Citation capsule: Italy's textile clusters generated $47.2 billion in 2024, with seven non-substitutable districts: Biella for wool, Como for silk, Prato for recycled wool, Modena for fine knit, Veneto for leather, Marche for footwear, and Naples for handcrafted tailoring (SMI Sistema Moda Italia, 2024).
+Citation capsule: Italy's textile industry concentrates in seven non-substitutable districts: Biella for wool, Como for silk, Prato for recycled wool, Modena for fine knit, Veneto for leather, Marche for footwear, and Naples for handcrafted tailoring (SMI Sistema Moda Italia, 2024).

 What product categories does Italy actually win?

-Italy commands roughly 41 percent of global luxury apparel manufacturing by value, while producing under 3 percent of global unit volume (Bain & Company, 2024).
+Italy anchors a disproportionate share of global luxury apparel manufacturing by value relative to its unit volume, while producing under 3 percent of global unit volume (Bain & Company and Altagamma, 2025).
 The comparative advantage is vertical: Italy wins on margin, not throughput.
 Brands chasing scale at low cost should look elsewhere.
 Brands chasing craft, fiber quality, or luxury price ceilings should look nowhere else.

 Cashmere and luxury knitwear